-3.11.1 Slope Stability
+7.1 Slope Stability

-Section 3.1 provides an overview of the cut and fill slopes.
-Figures 4-7 provide the slope design.
+Section 5 provides an overview of the cut and fill slopes.
+Figures 7 and 9 provide the slope design.
 Slopes angles are revised to provide for aggregate production at SCQ and long-term stability.
-This mine plan has the following slope parameters: 1.5H:1V slopes down to 1,060 feet mean sea level (msl), a 1:1 cut slope from 1,060 feet msl to the bottom of the pit at 700 feet msl, and then backfill of the pit at 3H:1V to 1,060 feet msl.
+This mine is designed to have 2H:1V slopes.
 To achieve these slope parameters on the west slope, portions of the west pit boundary are adjusted farther west to provide area to cut the slopes into native stable material and mine out the unstable material within the steeper slopes.
-One 100-foot bench is included within the western slope at 1,060 feet msl to provide additional long-term stability.

-3.11.2 Fill Placement
+7.2 Fill Placement

-As described in Section 3.1, after completion of mining, the bottom of the pit will be backfilled to 1,060 feet msl to grades not to exceed 3H:1V overall.
+As described in Section 5.3, after completion of mining, the bottom of the pit will be backfilled to 900 feet msl to grades not to exceed 3H:1V overall.
 To achieve these angles on the west slope, portions of the west pit boundary must be adjusted farther west to provide for area to make the cut slopes into native stable material and remove the current, unstable material within the steeper slopes.
-Figure 7and Figure 8, show the reclaimed topography.
+Figure 8 and Figure 9 show the reclaimed topography.
 Suitable on-site fill will be used to backfill the pit.
-To the extent additional fill will be required, Section 3.5.3 provides additional detail regarding the importation and placement of fill material.
+To the extent additional fill will be required, Section 5.3 provides additional detail regarding the importation and placement of fill material.